gpzhu/enmRoute/README.md

 suitability predictions could promote field collections and capture more individuals in the field.
 Our model-based survey route accounts for habitat suitability predictions and uses practicable driving time/distance to optimize survey efforts, we hope that this package and its accompanying shiny will help field biologists design sampling routes for regional and national surveys.
+The shinny was created to faciate enmRoute applicaiton: https://losorio.shinyapps.io/enmroute.

 Key Words: Survey route, Optimization, Ecological Niche Model, Habitat suitability, Carrying Capactiy Index (CCI)